MatMottola/College/README.md

-Exercises given at FATEC-SP college
+Exercises given at FATEC-SP College

 May contain errors as they are only for learning purposes